Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Emergent Hawking-like temperature

 defines a single emergent energy scale.
 By direct analogy with black-hole quasi-normal spectra, we define the \emph{effective temperature}

 This temperature is purely kinematic, arising from scale invariance and one-way boundary conditions, without gravitational dynamics.

 At a more fundamental level, the results demonstrate that the inverse-square anomaly controls not only bound-state instabilities but also the universal structure of dissipative spectra in open relativistic systems.
 The geometric spacing of decay rates is fixed entirely by the anomalous scaling exponent and remains insensitive to microscopic details of the short-distance regularization, which enter only through a single matching scale.
-This universality mirrors the renormalization-group limit-cycle structure familiar from Efimov physics and establishes the inverse-square interaction as a canonical generator of anomaly-driven dissipative hierarchies.
+This log-periodic spectrum is the direct spectral signature of a renormalization-group limit cycle, mirroring the structure familiar from Efimov physics and establishing the inverse-square interaction as a canonical generator of anomaly-driven dissipative hierarchies.
 In this sense, the emergent effective temperature is not a model-dependent construct but a universal kinematic scale arising from conformal symmetry breaking by irreversible boundary conditions.